 Interesting Loch Lomond Facts

-1. Name and Origin
+1. Name and origin

 There are a few theories as to where the name Loch Lomond came from.
 Loch, of course, means lake.
 Some believe the word Lomond comes from the Gaelic leamhan, which means elm, making it the “Lake of Elms”.
 While others suspect Lomond originates from laom, meaning beacon, referring to nearby mountain Ben Lomond as “Beacon Hill”.